How to Build a Compliance-Ready Waste Management Plan in 5 Simple Steps

 What “Compliance” Really Means

-Compliance is simply following the law and the best‑practice guidelines that protect people and the planet.
-In the U.S. the main rules come from the Occupational Safety and Health Administration (OSHA), the Environmental Protection Agency (EPA), and the Department of Transportation (DOT).
-Each agency focuses on a different piece of the puzzle: OSHA looks at worker safety, EPA watches environmental impact, and DOT regulates how waste moves on the road.
+Compliance is simply following the law and best‑practice guidelines that protect people and the planet.
+In the U.S. the main rules come from OSHA, the EPA, and the DOT.
+Each agency protects a different piece of the puzzle:

 Quick Checklist